PaddlePaddle/PaddleX/docs/module_usage/tutorials/ocr_modules/layout_detection.en.md

 comments: true
 ---

-# Layout Detection Module Development Tutorial
+# Layout Detection Module Tutorial

 ## I. Overview
 The core task of structure analysis is to parse and segment the content of input document images.
 By identifying different elements in the image (such as text, charts, images, etc.), they are classified into predefined categories (e.g., pure text area, title area, table area, image area, list area, etc.), and the position and size of these regions in the document are determined.